thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Availability

-The first batch of IMSAI 8080 replicas are shipping in June 2019.
+The first batch of IMSAI 8080 replicas shipped in June 2019.
+There is a second batch planed for July 2019.

 ### Expression of interest